bmechtley/sirens/vamp/readme.md

     PLUGIN_EXT := .dylib
     LDFLAGS := $(CXXFLAGS) -dynamiclib -install_name $(PLUGIN_LIBRARY_NAME)$(PLUGIN_EXT) $(VAMP_SDK_DIR)/libvamp-sdk.a -exported_symbols_list vamp-plugin.list`

-## Acknowledgements
+## Copyright / Acknowledgements
+Copyright 2009 Arizona State University, released under the MIT License.

-Sirens-Vamp is based off research within the [Arts, Media and Engineering](http://ame.asu.edu/) program at [Arizona State University](http://asu.edu/).
+Sirens is based off research within the [Arts, Media and Engineering](http://ame.asu.edu/) program at [Arizona State University](http://asu.edu/).
 For more information, the following paper may be of interest:

 G. Wichern, J. Xue, H. Thornburg, B. Mechtley, and A. Spanias, Segmentation, indexing, and retrieval for environmental and natural sounds, in _IEEE Transactions on Audio, Speech, and Language Processing_, vol. 18, no. 3, pp. 688-707, 2010.

 Additionally, work on Sirens is supported by the [National Science Foundation](http://www.nsf.gov/) under Grants NSF IGERT DGE-05-04647 and NSF CISE Research Infrastructure 04-03428.

 # Copyright
-Copyright 2009 Arizona State University, released under the MIT License.